supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 5. Select **Privacy**.
 6. Under **Organization's notice** select the **View** item next to Contoso Marketing organizational privacy statement.

-     **A new browser tab will open with the Prvacy PDF file you linked to displayed.**
+     **A new browser tab will open with the Privacy PDF file you linked to displayed.**

 7. Review the sample Privacy statement.
 8. Close the browser tab with the PDF in it.
 9. Close the browser tab displaying the **My Account** items.

+## Review

+In this lab you have completed the following tasks:

+- Create a custom subdomains
+- Changing the tenant display name
+- Setting your privacy information

+## You have successfully completed the lab.